alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/application_runtime.md

 #Logs

-You can access to the logs view by a submenu of the runtime view.
+You can access to the logs view by a submenu of the **Logs** view.
 In this page you can see deployments logs in alien4cloud.

 ![Logs view](../../images/3.0.0/user_guide/log_view.png)